 Looking to reach math teachers in Florida?
 Trying to entice curriculum directors in the Pacific Northwest with your new science curriculum?
 No problem.
 The platforms offer micro-targeting options to match all budgets.
 Managing campaigns with videos, graphics and short, yet effective messaging is the best way to build awareness and generate leads.
 When it comes time to download an eBook, read a blog post or sign up for a demo, your prospects will already know about your company and will be more likely to take the desired action.

 Social media advertising allows marketing teams and companies of any size to reach their target audiences.
 Social ads that promote news coverage, leverage content marketing assets, or highlight conference activities will achieve your lead generation goals.
 These campaigns can be run individually on each platform, or through a central platform such as HubSpot.

-Is your #edtech brand looking to add social media advertising to your marketing mix in 2019?
+Is your #edtech brand looking to add social media advertising to your 2020 marketing strategy?
 Are you creating content and you’re not sure how to leverage it?
 We can help your team drive new leads this year using social media advertising… you just have to reach out.